 The extraterritorial compound, part of the Vatican state, has been used by the popes as their summer residence since 1626.
 It is closed to the public but anyway, it still worth saying what’s in there, because there is really a lot to know and see!

 First of all the size, 70 hectares.
 The outdoor spaces of the retreat feature huge gardens, woods, fountains, catacombs, an astronomic observatory with a lab, the ancient Roman ruins of an Imperial Villa and a fish pond with a kneeling stool for the pope.
 The view of Rome is impressive.
+From March 1, 2014 guided tours of the gardens are provided Monday to Saturday, in the morning.

 There are three palaces.
 The most important is the Apostolic one, whose left wing has been hosting Benedict XVI since 2005.
 The Cybo Villa has a modern meeting hall that can host up to 10,000 standing people.